Last updated: May 30, 2023

 7. Protect your social security benefits

-You can help protect your LLC ownership during a divorce by taking these steps.
-However, remember that every situation is different, and you should always consult with an attorney to get specific advice for your situation.
+Taking these steps can help protect your LLC ownership during a divorce.
+However, remember that every situation is different, and you should always consult with a family law attorney to get specific advice since you have an attorney-client relationship.

-A prenuptial agreement is a contract made by two individuals prior to marriage, where the rights and obligations of each individual pertaining to certain assets are laid out [2].
+According to The New York City Bar Legal Referral Service, a prenuptial agreement is a contract made by two individuals before marriage, where the rights and obligations of each individual about certain business assets are laid out [3].

-Postnuptial agreements are similar to prenuptial agreements but are made after marriage [3].
-They can be used to modify or add to the rights and obligations laid out in a prenuptial agreement or address assets not covered in the original agreement.
+As reviewed by Investopedia, postnuptial agreements are similar to prenuptial agreements but are made after marriage [4].
+They can be used to modify or add to the rights and obligations in a prenuptial agreement or address assets not covered in the original agreement.

 Both prenuptial and postnuptial agreements can benefit couples who own a business together.
-In the event of a divorce, a prenuptial or postnuptial agreement can help to ensure that the company will have an equitable division between spouses.
+In the event of a divorce, a prenuptial or postnuptial agreement can ensure that the company will have an equitable division of resources between spouses.

 FAQs